zilishen/documentation/content/nms/nim/about/instance-manager-dashboard.md

 ---
-title: "Instance Manager Dashboard Overview"
-description: "Learn how to get performance and health insights into your NGINX deployment using NGINX Management Suite Instance Manager."
+description: Learn how to get performance and health insights into your NGINX deployment using NGINX Management Suite Instance Manager.
-# Assign weights in increments of 100
+docs: DOCS-1387
+doctypes:
+- reference
+tags:
+- docs
+title: Instance Manager Dashboard Overview
+toc: true
 weight: 400
-toc: true
-tags: [ "docs" ]
-doctypes: ["reference"]
-docs: "DOCS-1387"

 ---

 The Instance Manager Dashboard provides a high-level overview of the health and performance of your NGINX instances.
 It offers a central location to identify, diagnose, and resolve issues in your data plane, understand how deployments impact the performance of individual instances, and identify trends in your data plane over time.

 This document will walk you through the different panels in the dashboard and how to use them to monitor your data plane.